Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

 • Prevents worker comp claims

-Not all liftgates are built the same.
+Not all gates are built the same.
 Choose wrong, and you’re eating downtime.

 There’s a wide range of lift gate designs—each with its pros, cons, and best-use cases.